-I’m still a little afraid about how people perceive the breed, so I don’t take him to as many public places as I would like… Petco having always been an exception.
+I’m still a little afraid about how people perceive the breed, so I don’t take him to as many public places as I would like… Petco has always been an exception.

 We’ve shopped there since the first week we got him.
 He has always happily browsed the aisles for his own toys, wolfs down treats from the cashier, and socializes with other shopping dogs.

-There’s no judgement here and somehow I managed to overlook the fact that Petco stores offer grooming until I was asked to try it for the purpose of this review.
+There’s no judgment here and somehow I managed to overlook the fact that Petco stores offer grooming until I was asked to try it for the purpose of this review.

 Even though he has barely any hair, a serious bath, ear cleaning, and pedicure (I’ve always been nervous about trimming his nails myself) are often in order.

 A new store recently opened up in Pacific Beach near our house, so I made a grooming appointment there since I was told I’d need to drop him off and then return to pick him up.